qwat/qwat-data-sample/README.md

 # qwat-data-sample

-NEW: since 1.3.0 (2017-12-01)- data samples are found within each [data model release](https://github.com/qwat/qwat-data-model/releases).
+**DISCLAIMER: since 1.3.0 (2017-12-01)- data samples are found within each [data model release](https://github.com/qwat/qwat-data-model/releases).**

-This repository holds now OLD data samples for the QWAT water distribution management project
+This repository holds now **OLD data** samples for the QWAT water distribution management project

  - qwat_vx.x.x_data_only_sample.backup : a data only backup, to be used after using init script
  - qwat_vx.x.x_data_and_structure_sample.backup : a full backup with data and structure.

 However, instructions remain valid for restoring data or structure dumps :